 Fashioning Peace: Life and Liberty after the Great War exhibition

-Part of the Worcestershire World War One Hundred programme, this temporary exhibition at Worcestershire County Museum explores how the changes brought about through the Great War 1914-18 were reflected in clothing and fashion from 1918 through to the roaring twenties.
+Part of the Worcestershire World War One Hundred programme, Fashioning Peace is a temporary exhibition at Worcestershire County Museum exploring how the changes brought about through the Great War 1914-18 were reflected in clothing and fashion from 1918 through to the roaring twenties.

 The Great War changed everything.
 From science and medicine to art and culture to the very core of society and its values, its effects were far reaching and dramatic.
 Featuring the County Museum’s outstanding costume collection, the exhibition begins with stories of scientific, medical and cultural changes brought about by the war – including a wonderful model of an aeroplane and an unsettling gas mask – before moving on to costumes which demonstrate social, economic and technological advances in a beautifully visual way.